Traveling With Kids: The Best Car Activities, No Electricity Required

 I am not opposed to electronic enhancement during travel with kids (we have done the whole dvd/tv/video game thing on previous trips), but I also like to find more low-tech ways to kill — er, pass time in the car.

-In about 15 minutes we are going “Up North”.
-Everyone in Michigan refers to going anywhere north of where you are as going “Up North”.
+In about 15 minutes we are leaving to head “Up North.”
+Everyone in Michigan refers to going anywhere north of where you currently are as going “Up North.”
 However, there’s up north and there is Up North.
-We are going to the upper peninsula, so far into the upper peninsula it may as well be Canada, without the mounties and the ham posing as bacon.
+We are going to the upper peninsula, so far into the upper peninsula it may as well be Canada, only without the Mounties and the ham posing as bacon.

-This site, Moms Minivan, has several travel ideas up for grabs.
-I’m a little ashamed to say it never occurred to me to read aloud together on our trips.
-We’ve got a couple chapter books ready to go, I’m not convinced my 6 year old’s interest will be held but I’m certain my 8 year old will be engaged and since she’s the difficult traveler in our family that sounds perfect.
+3. Read out loud.
+We’re not big on books on tape in the car but we are big readers and we do a lot of reading together at home.
+So I’m a little ashamed to say it never occurred to me to read aloud together on our trips.
+We’ve got a couple chapter books ready to go this time — I’m not convinced my six-year-old’s interest will be held but I’m certain my eight-year-old will be engaged and since she’s the difficult traveler in our family that sounds perfect.